ejpatton4/ejpatton4.github.io/about.md

 ### Pictures

-Here is a picture of the most photogenic dog on the planet, my choclate labrador Whiskey!
+Here is a picture of the most photogenic dog on the planet, my Chocolate Labrador  Whiskey!

 ![Whiskey]({{ site.baseurl }}/images/Whiskey.png)